Schools and Youth Groups

 Whether you are on a school field trip or youth group adventure, a visit to Zoo Boise offers unique nature-inspired experiences.
 Zoo Boise offers and continues to develop tools to assist educators in engaging student learning about animals, habitats, ecology, science, and wildlife conservation.

 Are you with a Scout Group?
-Plan your trip to earn your badge here!
+Plan your trip to earn your badge and learn more on our Scouts page.

 - Field Trip with Guided Program

 Each program includes content focused on a topic in the form of a guided zoo tour, Biofact (animal pelts, skulls & bones, feathers, beaks, eggs, etc.) exploration, hands-on STEM focused activities and animal meet & greet (animal availability subject to change depending on the needs of the animal).

-COST: $5.00 per student ($2.50 per adult chaperones & teachers).
-This price is available to public schools, and registered 501(c)(3) non-profit organizations that provide services to youth.
+This price is available to public schools and registered 501(c)(3) non-profit organizations that provide services to youth.

 LENGTH: 1 hour programs; can be shortened.

 GROUP SIZE: Minimum is 15 students, and the maximum is 30 students at a time.
 To arrange back to back programs on the same topic for larger groups please make a note in the comments portion of the form.

-AVAILABLE SCHEDULE: NEW SCHEDULE: Only available 10:00am – 3:30pm on Fridays in April and November.
+AVAILABLE SCHEDULE: Only available 10:00am – 3:00pm on Mondays, Thursdays, and Fridays from September – November and March – May.
 Dates can fill up fast, and programs are not available on demand once you arrive at the zoo.
 2 weeks advanced submission of the below form is recommended, and you will receive confirmation, or alternate dates within a week.

-TOPICS AND STANDARDS: Based on feedback from teachers, 3 options have been developed for each grade range, K-2, 3-5, and 6+.
+TOPICS AND STANDARDS: Based on feedback from teachers, three options have been developed for each grade range, K-2, 3-5, and 6+.
 Within these topics is a program that most naturally satisfies one of the Idaho Science Content Standards, the others while originally designed for other age groups are made available and adjusted to meet age appropriate needs of students.

 Grade Range K-2: “Fur, Feathers, & Scales”, “Way to Grow!”, “Habitats”